General Oncology Diet Guidelines

 - Avoid raw fruits and vegetables, such as salad, garnishes, and other raw produce items when dining out.
 Raw fruits and vegetables are encouraged at home.

 - Ask that food be prepared fresh in fast-food establishments.
 (It may help to order the product prepared slightly differently from standard, such as without pickles.)

 - Ask for single-serving condiment packages.
 Do not use public self-serve condiment containers.

-- Avoid salad bars, delicatessens, buffets, smorgasbords, potlucks and sidewalk vendors.
-These are high-risk food sources due to potential improper food storage or holding temperature and poor hygiene by food handlers.
+- Avoid salad bars, delicatessens, buffets, smorgasbords, potlucks, sidewalk vendors, and food trucks.
+These are high-risk food sources due to potential improper food storage or holding temperature.

 - Check the general condition of the restaurant.
-Are the plates, glasses and utensils clean?
+Are the plates, glasses, and utensils clean?
 Are the restrooms clean and stocked with soap and paper towels?
-How clean the restaurant looks may tell the amount of care taken while preparing the food.
+How clean the restaurant looks may indicate the level of care taken while preparing the food.